 The Evolution of Terrestrial Ecosystems Program (ETE) is an interdisciplinary program whose mission is to document and interpret the history of terrestrial ecosystems from 420 million years ago to the present and to synergize interactions between paleoecologists and ecologists.
 ETE brings together scientists from around the world to study the patterns and causal process of animal and plant community assembly and disassembly over geological time and up to the present day.
 Information from the fossil and geological record provides a unique perspective on ecological change through comparisons of past ecosystems with those of today and helps us to understand how ecosystems could change in the future.
-Contacts: Anna K. Behrensmeyer and S. Kathleen Lyons Paleobiology Training Program (http://paleobiology.si.edu/join/ptp/paleoPTP.html)
+Contacts: Anna K. Behrensmeyer BehrensA@si.edu and S. Kathleen Lyons LyonsS2@si.edu